Data Analytics Migration

 GET /_data_stream/my-datastream

-3. Make alias write possible If you are using an alias, you must change it to a writeable alias after disabling data synchronization.
-If you do not perform this operation, writing through the alias will not be possible.
+3. Change to enable alias write When using an alias, you must change it to a writeable alias after disabling data synchronization.
+If you do not perform this step, writing through the alias will be impossible.

 POST _aliases